eoinlees/pands-project-2020/README.md

 |148           |6.2|          3.4|           5.4|          2.3|  virginica|
 |149           |5.9|          3.0|           5.1|          1.8|  virginica|

+There are five variables in the data:
+* sepal_length - measured in cm
+* sepal_width  - measured in cm
+* petal_length - measured in cm
+* petal_width  - measured in cm
+* species      - setosa, versicolor or virginica

 This table was then imported into python using the pandas module as described below.

 #### Modules and data imported